Your Extreme Multi-label Classifier is Secretly a Hierarchical Text Classifier for Free: Introduction

-HTC is a text classification problem tailored to exploit the inherent information of a hierarchically structured labelset~\cite{zhou-hierarchy}.
-Furthermore, HTC utilizes a top-to-bottom approach for path construction and hierarchical relationships to improve classification performance~\cite{sun2001}.
-A common approach to taxonomic hierarchy in HTC is to model a graph or tree, where each node represents a label to be classified~\cite{hgclr}.
+In \textbf{HTC}, the text classification models exploit the inherent information of a hierarchically structured set of classes~\cite{hiagm}.
+Furthermore, HTC utilizes a top-to-bottom approach for path construction and hierarchical relationships to improve classification performance~\cite{htc}.
+A common approach to the taxonomic hierarchy in HTC is to model a graph or tree, where each node represents a label to be classified~\cite{hgclr}.
 In the field of HTC, there have been many different approaches that incorporate hierarchical information.
-For instance, independently processing text and structure of label hierarchy and then merging the two elements in a joint representation~\cite{htc-hierarchy}.
-By doing so, it is aimed to reach a combined representation of text and hierarchy that is beneficial for classification~\cite{zhou-hierarchy}.
-Another usage of hierarchy for text classification within HTC can be narrowed down to local and global approaches ~\cite{hiagm}, where local approaches aim to create classifiers at each level of the hierarchy by using strategies such as CNNs.
+For instance, independently processing text and structure of label hierarchy and then merging the two elements into a joint representation~\cite{himatch}.
+By doing so, it is aimed to reach a combined representation of text and hierarchy that is beneficial for classification~\cite{hiagm}.
+Another usage of hierarchy for text classification within HTC can be narrowed down to local and global approaches~\cite{hiagm}, where local approaches aim to create classifiers at each level of the hierarchy by using strategies such as CNNs.
 On the other hand, global strategies approach HTC as a form of multi-label classification by integrating hierarchical information directly into models to rely on the inherent structure and relationships within the hierarchy to improve classification accuracy~\cite{htc}.